bhisaac/5eFP/5eFP-SRD.md

 **_Net._** A Large or smaller creature hit by a net is restrained until it is freed.
 A net has no effect on creatures that are formless, or creatures that are Huge or larger.
 A creature can use its action to make a DC 10 STR check, freeing itself or another creature within its reach on a success.
 Dealing 1 slashing damage to the net (DC 10) also frees the creature without harming it, ending the effect and destroying the net.

-When you use an action, bonus action, or reaction to attack with a net, you can make only one attack regardless of the number of attacks you can normally make.
+When you use an action or reaction to attack with a net, you can make only one attack regardless of the number of attacks you can normally make.

 **SIMPLE MELEE WEAPONS**
 ||||||